 Reducing our carbon footprint

 All Saints Church has measured its carbon footprint and has pledged to become a Net Zero Carbon Church by 2030.
-An action plan is in place to achieve this.
+An action plan is in place to work towards this.
 This will be challenging with a Victorian Church and a 1960’s Church Hall, but we are committed to doing this.

 For more information go to: